 If you require additional support

+You should continue to seek support from the NHS for your existing health conditions.
 You can access a range of NHS services from home, including ordering repeat prescriptions or contacting your health professional through an online consultation.
-To find out more visit Health at home or download the NHS App.
+To find out more visit NHS Health at home, or download the NHS App.
 If you have an urgent medical need, call NHS 111 or, for a medical emergency, dial 999.

 Any carers or visitors who support you with your everyday needs can continue to visit.
-This also applies for those of a child or young person in your care.
-They should follow social distancing guidance where close or personal contact is not required.
+They should continue to follow social distancing guidance where close or personal contact is not required.

 You should continue to access support from local charities and organisations.
 You can find details of these on our Health, wellbeing and learning resources page.